 Each year ASHP/CML hosts public and professional events to focus on particular history-related issues and trends.
 Over the last few years our public seminars have focused on the American Civil War, CUNY history, and teaching and learning new scholarship in Latino history and culture.

-Difficult Histories/Public Spaces: The Challenge of Monuments in New York City and the Nation - a series of public programs in which historians, art historians, community activists, and artists will discuss the ongoing reevaluation of public monuments and memorials across the country and in New York City.
+Difficult Histories/Public Spaces: The Challenge of Monuments in New York City and the Nation - a series of public programs in which historians, art historians, community activists, and artists that discussed the ongoing reevaluation of public monuments and memorials across the country and in New York City.

 Still Hazy After All These Years - a series of three public seminars examining recent trends in the study of the American Civil War.

-Saving CUNY's Past - a discussion on the history of activism at CUNY, and the forthcoming digital repository, CUNY Digital History Archive (CDHA), organized to collect archival materials related to the history of the City University of New York.
+Saving CUNY's Past - a discussion on the history of activism at CUNY and CUNY Digital History Archive (CDHA), a digital repository organized to collect archival materials related to the history of the City University of New York.

 Bridging Historias Conference - the culminating event of a three-year faculty development program addressing the increasingly influential body of scholarship on the importance of Latino/a culture in American history.